baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Raspbian.md

 **For more details, please see the [official documentation](https://docs.docker.com/install/).**

-### Install Python and runtime dependency package in **native** process mode
+### Install prerequisites in **native** process mode

-OpenEdge provides Python Runtime, which supports running code written in Python2.7 and Python3.6.
-If you plan to use the **native** process mode to start, it is recommended to install **Python3.6** or higher version locally and run the package it depends on.
-If you already have other version of Python3 lower than 3.6, it is recommended that you uninstall it first and install Python3.6.
-Or you can keep the inconsistent version but need to ensure compatibility.
+OpenEdge provides Python and Node runtime.
+If you plan to use the native process mode, you need to install prerequisites first.
+The corresponding versions for Python runtime are Python2.7 and Python3.6, and Node8.5 for Node runtime.
+Besides, users can also choose other versions, but they must ensure compatibility.

+#### Install Python runtime

+The system provides Python2.7 by default, and the Python3.6 installation is below.

-- Step 1：Check the version of Python3.
-If the version is Python3.6 or higher, jump Step 3.
-Instead, jump Step 2.
+- Step 1：Check Python3.6 or above is already installed or not.
+If yes, goto Step 3, otherwise goto Step 2.

 ```shell
 which python3
 ```

-- Step 2：Use the following commands to install Python3.6.
+- Step 2：Install Python3.6:

 ```shell
 sudo apt-get update